Difference Between Hiring and Recruitment

 If you have a vacancy for a specific position in your company and need to hire someone to fill it, you hire someone based on the criteria that must be met to justify the specific role.

-Even if you don’t have a specific vacancy, you select individuals who have the potential to fulfill the goals of your company, recruit them, and then hire them for a specific role in the future based on the workforce.
+Even if you don’t have a specific vacancy, you select individuals who have the potential to fulfil the goals of your company, recruit them, and then hire them for a specific role in the future based on the workforce.

 Comparison Table